Ergodic Hysteresis of the Kerr black hole spectrum

 \textbf{\textit{Discussion --}} We presented evidence above for infinite EP cascades in the $(\ell,m)=(1,1)$ and $(2,2)$ sectors of the Kerr QNM spectrum of massive scalar perturbations, arising in the near-extremal regime through ZDM–DM transitions induced by accidental degeneracies.
-The associated geometric phases mix in such a way that, by choosing an appropriate path in parameter space, any two QNMs at arbitrary points can be connected adiabatically, a phenomenon we refer to as adiabatic ergodicity.
+The associated geometric phases mix in such a way that, by choosing an appropriate path in parameter space, any two QNMs at arbitrary points can be connected adiabatically.
+This allows adiabatic variations to arbitrarily reorganize the spectrum: by choosing an appropriate deformation path, the spectral ordering can be reshuffled into any other ordering.
+We refer to this phenomenon as \emph{adiabatic ergodicity}.
+Such path-dependent reorganization undermines the usual meaning of quantum numbers: the overtone label is no longer determined solely by the spectral ordering at a given point in parameter space, but also by the adiabatic path connecting the initial and final configurations.
 Given the structure revealed for $(\ell,m)=(1,1)$ and $(2,2)$, we expect EP cascades and adiabatic ergodicity to arise throughout the entire $m \ge 1$ spectrum.
 Our findings reinforce the emerging view of rotating black holes as natural laboratories for non-Hermitian physics and EP dynamics.

 In particular, the existence of an infinite number of EPs raises the intriguing possibility of EP-based mode control in black hole dynamics.
 During a ringdown phase dominated by the lowest overtones, adiabatic evolution of the system parameters along a path enclosing several points of an infinite EP cascade could, in principle, redistribute energy among overtones in a controlled manner, exciting higher modes while de-exciting lower ones.
 Whether such behavior can occur dynamically in black holes is an open question.
 Notably, in photonics and optomechanics, mode and energy manipulation through EP encirclement is already an active area of research~\cite{Doppler:2016pek,PhysRevLett.118.093002,Zhaoscience,PhysRevLett.124.153903,Patil:2021jmy,Long:2022dyt,Guria:2023eqk}, suggesting nontrivial gravitational analogs yet to be explored.